Materials-Consortia/OPTIMADE/optimade.md

 * **page_limit**: sets a numerical limit on the number of entries returned.
 See [JSON API 1.0](https://jsonapi.org/format/1.0/#fetching-pagination).
 The API implementation MUST return no more than the number specified.
 It MAY return fewer.
-The database MAY have a maximum limit and not accept larger numbers (in which case an error code MUST be returned).
+The database MAY have a maximum limit and not accept larger numbers (in which case an error code -- 403 Forbidden -- MUST be returned).
 The default limit value is up to the API implementation to decide.

   Example: <http://example.com/optimade/v0.9/structures?page_limit=100>